hopsoft/rails_standards/README.md

 * Controllers should only instantiate one object.
 * Views should only have access to 1 instance variable.
 * Never directly reference another class/module from within a class.
-  Such references should always be passed in.
+  Such references should always be passed.

 ## Models